chesterchou1/hugo-portfolio/content/project/tmba-1/index.md

 ---
-title: "Project TMBA : The Appetizer"
+title: "Project TMBA, Part 1"
-subtitle: Reorganization, Class of 2020
+subtitle: An external overview of the project
 date: 2023-05-08T04:27:02.426Z
-summary: Introduction of the student club project
+summary: Introduction of the student club project, from an cross-functional perspective
 draft: false
 featured: false
 tags: [Marketing communication, Strategic planning]
-categories: [Business]
+categories: [Project]
 image:
   filename: featured.png
   focal_point: Smart
-  preview_only: false
+  preview_only: true
 ---

-> TMBA is an academic student club for business school student, It's been running for over 20 years.
-Most of its alumni are in financial industry, probably because that's one of the best career choice in last decades.
-Because of it geolocation, most club members are from the top school in Taipei City, like NTU, NCCU, etc.
+> For those who are unfamiliar with the student club, TMBA, it is not unusual.
+TMBA is an academic club that caters to business school students and has been in operation for over 20 years.
+Many of its alumni have gone on to pursue careers in the financial industry, which has been one of the most popular career choices over the past few decades.
+Due to its location, the majority of club members come from prestigious universities in Taipei City, such as NTU and NCCU.

+### Introduction

-This is a <i>personal side project</i> that went for a year long, two semesters and one summer vacation(that I wish I could go back) and with some real efforts.
-It was kind of like a big deal to me in 2020, I felt like I had to do something that would make some impact back then.
+TMBA is one of the 2 student club that I joined in gard school.
+I took this as my <i>personal side project</i> that eventually went for a year long, two semesters and one summer vacation.
+It was kind of like a big deal to me in 2020, and I felt like I had to do something that would make some impact back then.
+So I did put some real efforts in this "project".
 Though now that I've graduated for almost 2 years.
 I still found myself keep looking back at what I did at that time.
 It gives me some sort of self-assurance, determination to keep going, doing what seems right for me, and sometimes I did find different perspectives after having some real work practices.

 ### What I know I was doing (and it's the right thing to do)